-Earlier this year I read Dayswork by Jennifer Habel and Chris Bachelder, a book that’s difficult to classify by genre or even describe.
-It’s largely about the life of Herman Melville, but that’s not really what it’s about.
-It’s catalogued as fiction, but is thoroughly researched and is probably better thought of as non-fiction where it counts.
-It also weaves in scenes from Habel and Bachelder’s own marriage, but none of those scenes are strictly true.
+Earlier this year I read Dayswork, a new-ish Melville-obsessed book by husband-and-wife team Jennifer Habel and Chris Bachelder.
+It’s difficult to classify the book by genre or even describe coherently.
+It’s primarily about the domestic life of Herman Melville, but also not.
+It’s catalogued as fiction, but is thoroughly researched and is better thought of as non-fiction where it counts.
+It also weaves in scenes from Habel and Bachelder’s own marriage and meta-scenes about writing the book you have in your hands, though they’ve stated that those parts are not strictly factual.
 But suffice it to say that if you enjoy this blog, then Dayswork is probably for you.

-Here’s the except from Dayswork, from which you might also get a sense of its style:
+Here’s the except from Dayswork about this chronology, from which you might also get a sense of the book’s unique style:

 After Melville died, Lizzie attempted to collate and annotate the chaotic manuscript, which only made matters more confusing for early editors of Billy Budd, who mistook her handwriting for Melville’s.